 'Ensure you precisely measure your floor so that an island will fit comfortably within your space.
 When placed in the center it should leave enough floor space for you to manoeuver around and access the rest of the kitchen.

-3. Consider the perfect layout
+5. Consider the perfect layout

 'Effectively planning an ergonomic kitchen layout, and maximizing the space, can make time spent in the kitchen all the more enjoyable.
-In your layout try to configure your sink, fridge, hob and oven within easy reach of each other and then consider what storage to put in this area.
+In your layout try to configure your sink, refrigerator, hob and oven within easy reach of each other and then consider what storage to put in this area.

 'Cabinets and pull out drawers near the oven are usually best suited for cooking oils, pot and pans, while space near the sink is best used for dishes,' says Ben Burbidge of Burbidge Kitchen Makers.